 South Koreans so far have responded with overwhelming optimism to Donald Trump’s June 12 summit in Singapore with North Korean leader Kim Jong Un.
-Buoyed by hopes of rapprochement with their northern neighbor, about of South Korean respondents view the summit favorably.
-Moreover, President Moon Jae-in, who had pressed hard for peace in the months leading up to the summit, now enjoys a approval rating and his Democratic Party so thoroughly swept last week’s by-elections that two opposition party leaders have since resigned.
+Buoyed by hopes of rapprochement with their northern neighbor, about 66 percent of South Korean respondents view the summit favorably.
+Moreover, President Moon Jae-in, who had pressed hard for peace in the months leading up to the summit, now enjoys a 76 percent approval rating and his Democratic Party so thoroughly swept last week’s by-elections that two opposition party leaders have since resigned.

 Samsung chairman Lee Kun-hee was convicted in 1996 of bribing politicians and in 2008 of tax evasion.
 Kim Seung-youn, the chairman of the Hanwha conglomerate built around an original explosives company, was convicted in 2007 of beating several people with a steel pipe.
 All three instances ended with presidential pardons.
 Kim was later jailed for embezzlement in 2012, but released months later.
 Lee’s son, Lee Jae-yong, was sentenced in 2017 to five years for bribing the former president, but was also released months later.